 These damages are awarded as an additional punishment for extreme negligence or malicious intent.
 They don’t apply to all Uber accident cases.
 They aim to deter defendants and the public from similar acts.

-Should I Just Accept a Settlement Offer?
+Should I Just Accept a Settlement Offer in an Uber Case?

 Never accept a settlement offer immediately after an Uber accident has occurred.
 Talk to your lawyer first.
 Your ridesharing accident attorney will advise you whether to go to trial or settle.
 Accepting a settlement depends on the defendant’s willingness to reach a fair settlement figure.